Best Roofers in Bossier City, Louisiana

 10 roofing companies found.
 Browse ratings, reviews, and contact information.

 When it comes to roofing in Bossier City, Louisiana, the stakes are higher than most people think.
 The weather here doesn't give roofs an easy time.
-The Atlantic hurricane season brings a real and recurring threat to Bossier City.
-High winds can peel back shingles, driving rain exploits every vulnerable seam, and the aftermath often reveals damage that wasn't visible before the storm.
+High winds from severe thunderstorms and seasonal weather patterns are the main roofing threat in Bossier City.
+Gusts that exceed 60 mph can lift shingle edges and create entry points for water.
 Expect to pay anywhere from $7,500 to $22,000 for a complete roof replacement in Bossier City.
 That range reflects differences in material grade, roof pitch, and whether you're dealing with storm damage or planned replacement.
 State law requires roofers in Louisiana to maintain a State Contractor License.
 Don't skip this check, especially after a storm when unlicensed contractors flood the area.
 We've compiled profiles for 10 roofing contractors serving Bossier City to help you compare your options side by side.

 Sort by: